marklasia/smart-contracts/WORST-CASE-SCENARIOS.md

 | ----------- | -------- |
 | Medium      | Medium   |

 Explanation see above.
-But in addition we might also have to stop a bad actor from receiving payouts.
+However, in addition we might also have to stop a bad actor from receiving payouts.

 #### Mitigation Steps
 We need to upgrade the `PoaToken` master contract.
 There are two approaches:

 1. Either update `claimPayout()` to do a whitelist check, similar to `transfer()`
     - This effectively freezes both POA tokens and the ETH payout balance as long as the address is not whitelisted
 2. OR change the `PoaToken` balance of the bad actor to zero.
-This would be a change with large impact, as it removes all trustlessness properties from PoaToken holders.
+This would be a change with a large impact, as it removes all trustlessness properties from PoaToken holders.
 Since now *someone* (regulator, Brickblock, the custodian…) could decide that a PoaToken holder is not allowed to hold tokens and receive payouts.
 If we have to take this route, then additional questions arise such as: Where do those tokens go?
 Would they have to be auctioned?
 If they're auctioned, who would get the ETH?
 Where does the ETH balance of the unclaimed payouts go?
 And, most importantly, what are the checks and balances to perform this action?

 ### Custodian of a PoaToken loses their private key